Shaun Thong: 2014

 Thong joined Team West-Tec for the 2014 Euroformula Open Championship and won the Winter Series which was held in Paul Ricard, having qualified on pole position and securing a race win with a fastest lap in the Copa Class Dallara F308 / Toyota at all the winter series races.

-He later move to the main class featuring the Dallara F312 Chassis with Team West-Tec and finished the season with several top 10 results in his debut year in Formula 3.
+Thong later move to the main class featuring the Dallara F312 Chassis with Team West-Tec and finished the season with several top-ten results in his debut year in Formula 3.

 Thong graduated to the main class for the season driving the Dallara F312 / Toyota with Team West-Tec.

 2015

-In 2015 Thong was signed by Audi Sport Customer Racing Asia to be their first young driver development program talent and aim to promote young drivers to GT Racing.
+In 2015, Thong was signed by Audi Sport Customer Racing Asia to be their first young driver development program talent and aim to promote young drivers to GT Racing.
 Thong participated in various championships including the inaugural season of the Audi Sport TT Cup, securing one win and two pole positions in Round 2 held in Norisring and became the only Chinese driver to win or score a pole position in this championship.
 Moreover, Thong also raced in the Blancpain Endurance Series driving the Audi R8 LMS Ultra for Phoenix Racing (Germany) alongside Marchy Lee and Markus Winkelhock.

 Thong is also one of the drivers among the Audi Customer Racing Asia lineup that participated the 2015 24 Hours Nürburgring under a full Asian lineup for the first time, with Cheng Congfu, Marchy Lee and Alex Yoong completing the lineup.
 The full Asian team finishing 12th overall in the team's debut.

 2016

 Thong is the GT Asia Vice Champion in 2016.
 Thong and Phoenix Racing (Germany) entered the championship with the 2016 Audi R8 LMS GT3 and secured two wins and one pole position during the season with only three points shy from the overall title.

-Same year Thong also returned to the 24 Hours Nürburgring with the same lineup featuring Cheng Congfu, Marchy Lee and Alex Yoong with the New Audi R8 LMS GT3.
-However the car retired after hitting technical issues.
+That same year, Thong also returned to the 24 Hours Nürburgring with the same lineup featuring Cheng Congfu, Marchy Lee and Alex Yoong with the New Audi R8 LMS GT3.
+However, the car retired after hitting technical issues.

-From 2016 onwards Thong joined GH Motorsports for the Asian Le Mans Series in the new LMP3 category with the Ligier JS P3.
-During the season Thong and his team finished three times on the podium out of four races in total.
+From 2016 onwards, Thong joined GH Motorsports for the Asian Le Mans Series in the new LMP3 category with the Ligier JS P3.
+During the season, Thong and his team finished three times on the podium out of four races in total.